 Give me chocolate…all types of chocolate!
 These easy rich and creamy dark chocolate truffles are no exception.

-I couldn’t decide how to top these homemade truffles, so I used three different toppings.
-Cocoa powder, coconut, and chopped nuts.
-(We used both almonds and hazelnuts.)
+I couldn’t decide how to top these homemade truffles, so I used three different toppings; Cocoa powder, coconut, and chopped nuts.

 My latest find is a chocolate cookbook by Alice Medrich titled, “Seriously Bitter Sweet.
 The Ultimate Dessert Makers Guide to Chocolate.”
 (I hope you can find it locally, but if you can’t you can try at that link.)
 This is NOT a gluten free cookbook.
 Many recipes are gluten free, others I am going to attempt to make gluten free versions for my family.

-This is pure treasure to any chocoholic!!
-The truffle recipe caught my eye because I wanted to try an easy recipe for my first try at making chocolate candies.
+This simple chocolate truffle recipe caught my eye because I wanted to try an easy recipe for my first try at making chocolate candies.

-These rich chocolaty truffles are so creamy smooth inside, they truly melt in your mouth.
-They taste just as good as any fancy store bought truffle!
+These homemade dark chocolate truffles taste just as good as any fancy store-bought truffle!

 Love, love, love my Cuisinart Immersion Blender.
 I even used it’s grinder attachment to chop the nuts that we rolled some of the truffles in.